mlflow/mlflow-export-import/README_bulk.md

                              importing into Databricks, the source user field is ignored since it is automatically picked up from your Databricks access token.
-There is no MLflow API endpoint to explicity set the user field for any objects such as Run or Experiment.
+There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
-  --use-threads BOOLEAN      Process export/import in parallel using threads.
+  --use-threads BOOLEAN      Process in parallel using threads.
+Experimental:
-                             [default: False]
+                             needs improved logging.  [default: False]
 ```

 #### Examples